jhultman/vision3d/readme.md

 # PV-RCNN
-Pytorch implementation of [PV-RCNN](https://arxiv.org/pdf/1912.13192): Point-Voxel Feature Set Abstraction for 3D Object Detection.
+An unofficial Pytorch implementation of [PV-RCNN](https://arxiv.org/pdf/1912.13192): Point-Voxel Feature Set Abstraction for 3D Object Detection.

 ![PV-RCNN](images/pvrcnn.png)

+## News (02/22/2020)
+- Add database sampling augmentation (see [augmentation.py](https://github.com/jhultman/PV-RCNN/blob/03a0b92af929371cce91e1666b92f92192e49129/pvrcnn/dataset/augmentation.py#L108) for details).
+- Add fast rotated nms on gpu for target assignment and inference (from detectron2).
+- Code refactor.

-## Goals
+## Project goals
-- Short, readable code.
-- Simple, easy-to-use API.
+- Simple inference (require only numpy array of raw points).
+- Clean, testable codebase that's easy to debug.
+- General 3D detection library (easy to extend to new models).
 - Reproduce results of paper.

 ## Status and plans
-This repo is under active development.
-I will post a pretrained model when codebase stabilizes and results are good.
-I will also add more detailed training and inference instructions.
+- This repo is under active development.
+- I will post a pretrained model when codebase stabilizes and results are good.
+- I will add more detailed training and inference instructions.
+- I will add description of codebase.

 ## Usage
 See [inference.py](pvrcnn/inference.py).